As Our Parents Age

 balance in the bathroom or on steps.
 Check out this online PowerPoint lecture at the University of Pittsburgh Supercourse site.
 Titled Fear of Falling Among Seniors: Needs Assessment and Intervention Strategies, the lecture provides an overview and potential solutions.

-In her New York Time Well Blog Tara Parker-Pope addresses is issue of falling and introduces an article by Leslie Alderman, Making Home a Safer Place, Affordably, highlighting the subject and describing what should be accomplished to make a home safer for a senior relative.
+In her New York Times Well Blog Tara Parker-Pope addresses is issue of falling and introduces an article by Leslie Alderman, Making Home a Safer Place, Affordably, highlighting the subject and describing what should be accomplished to make a home safer for a senior relative.

 New Railing @ Top of Stairway